softexploration/binarrior/README.md

 # Binarrior
 The Character of the game is Binarrior.
-Binarrior is a kind of warrior living in a binary world.
+Binarrior is a kind of warrior living in the binary world.

 ## Build process:
 1. Go the main directory of the maven project.